emmadenney/fluyo_app/README.md

     - Flag icon is missing

 - Functionality

   - Translation for German words in the sentence that are not missing - the user should be able to click on a word and see the English translation pop up above it
   - The button at the bottom should say 'continue' until the user selects an answer, then should change to 'check answer'

+- Components

+  - I also would like to have abstracted some of the code out to more broken down components for cleaner and more readable code